aurelienpierreeng/VirtualSecretary/docs/core/5-nlp.md

 ```

-The [Indexer][core.nlp.Indexer] object is automatically saved to `VirtualSecretary/models` as a compressed [joblib][] object containing its own [Word2Vec][core.nlp.Word2Vec] language model, so the indexer is standalone.
+The [Indexer][core.search.Indexer] object is automatically saved to `VirtualSecretary/models` as a compressed [joblib][] object containing its own [Word2Vec][core.nlp.Word2Vec] language model, so the indexer is standalone.
 To retrieve it later, use:

 ```python
 # Boilerplate stuff to access src/core from src/user_scripts